WiVRn #

 WiVRn + Lighthouse driver #

-This section covers using WiVRn with any lighthouse-tracked device: Index/Vive controllers, Vive/Tundra trackers, etc.
+This section covers using WiVRn 0.19 and newer with any Lighthouse-tracked device (such as Index/Vive controllers, Vive/Tundra trackers, etc.)

 - XR Service CMake Flags: